skip to content

 Conditions of bail

-It is a condition of every bail agreement that the person released on bail must not leave the State for any reason without the permission of the court before which the person must appear, or some other authority specified in the bail agreement [see s 11(6) Bail Act 1985 (SA)].
+It is a condition of every bail agreement that the person released on bail must not leave the State for any reason without the permission of the court before which the person must appear, or some other authority specified in the bail agreement [Bail Act 1985 (SA) s 11(6)].

 Every bail agreement is also subject to the following conditions:

-• that the person released on bail be prohibited from possessing a firearm, ammunition or any part of the same [s 11(1)(a)]; and
+• that the person released on bail be prohibited from possessing a firearm, ammunition or any part of a firearm [s 11(1)(a)]

 • that the person released on bail submit to gunshot residue testing as reasonably required [s 11(1)(b)].

-A bail authority may further impose the condition that the applicant surender any firearm, ammunition or part of the same owned or possessed by them [s 11A].
-The maximum penalty for failing to comply with this direction is $10 000 or 2 years imprisonment [s11A(2)].
+A bail authority may require the applicant to surrender any firearm, ammunition or part of a firearm they own or possess [s 11A].
+The maximum penalty for failing to comply with this direction is $10,000 or imprisonment for 2 years [s 11A(2)].

-A bail authority may further impose the following conditions on a bail agreement:
+A bail authority may further impose any of the following conditions on a bail agreement [s 11(2)]:

-• the applicant provides written assurances from acquaintances that the applicant will comply with the conditions of bail;
+• written assurances from acquaintances that the applicant will comply with the conditions of bail

-• the applicant lodges with the court security of a specified amount or value, to secure payment of the money stipulated in the bail agreement;
+• the lodgement with the court security of a specified amount or value, to secure payment of the money stipulated in the bail agreement

-• the applicant obtains specified guarantees or a guarantee of a special nature;and
+• the applicant obtains specified guarantees or a guarantee of a special nature

-• that the guarantor lodges with the court security of a specified amount or value to secure payment of the money stipulated in the guarantee agreement.
+• that a guarantor lodges with the court security of a specified amount or value to secure payment of the money stipulated in the guarantee agreement.

-All conditions imposed have to be written in the bail agreement [s 11(7)].
+All conditions imposed must be written in the bail agreement [s 11(7)].

 Conditions about the payment of money should not be imposed unless the bail authority is of the opinion that there is no other way to make sure that the applicant will comply with the agreement [s 11(5)].